Effect-TS/match/README.md

 ### `not` patterns

-`not` lets you match on everything but a specific value or Schema.
+`not` lets you match on everything but a specific value.

 ```ts
 import * as Match from "@effect/match"